ssquilla/Earth_Observing_Satellites_benchmarks/README.md

 	"2x8" indicates that the constellation is composed by 8 orbits containing 2 satellites each "XXX" denotes the number of points of interests (POI) as an integer for concentrated instances ("None" is indicated for spread instances)

-Each of these benchmarks contains several instances of different sizes, referred to as:
-* 	small (around 50 requests)
-* 	medium (around 250 requests)
-* 	big (around 500 requests)
-* 	large (around 1000 requests)

 The requests types follow the definition as introduced in the following paper: Squillaci, S., Roussel, S., Pralet, C.: Parallel scheduling of complex requests for a constellation of Earth observing satellites.
 In: Passerini, A., Schiex, T. (eds.)
 Frontiers in Artificial Intelligence and Applications.
 IOS Press (2022). (available in https://ebooks.iospress.nl/pdf/doi/10.3233/FAIA220068)

 4 types of requests can be found, referred to as ONE-SHOT, STEROSCOPIC, VIDEO and PERIODIC.
-A study of algorithms solving these problems is available in XXXX.
+A study of algorithms solving these problems is available in :
+	Scheduling Complex Observation Requests for a Constellation of Satellites: Large Neighborhood Search Approaches.

 Each input file works as follows: